What happened during COVID time? What changes COVID brought to our program?

 Impact of COVID on Select Rotations and Other Activities

-All our rotations that were interrupted during the pandemic have restarted and at full capacity.
+All our rotations that were interrupted during the pandemic have restarted and are at full capacity.
 Our didactics were transitioned to Webex (remotely) for that period to ensure distancing.
 We are still offering didactics remotely as amenable and have resumed having hands on activities like simulations and procedure workshops with modifications to ensure the safety of all during these sessions.